-I have added a few new screenshots to the Pre-Raphaelite Sightings page from the 1964 movie Seance on a Wet Afternoon.
-Seen above is the opening scene which features William Morris ‘Willow Bough’ patterned wallpaper in the background.
+I’ve added a few new screenshots to the Pre-Raphaelite Sightings page from that moody 1964 movie, Seance on a Wet Afternoon.
+Seen above is the opening scene which features William Morris “Willow Bough” patterned wallpaper in the background.
 This wallpaper was designed by Morris in 1887.

-Seance on a Wet Afternoon is a rather dark film about an erratic psychic medium who convinces her husband to kidnap (she prefers the word borrow) a child so that she can ‘solve’ the crime for fame and fortune.
+Seance on a Wet Afternoon is a rather dark film about an erratic psychic who convinces her husband to kidnap (she prefers the word borrow) a child so that she can “solve” the crime for fame and fortune.
 It is currently available to stream on Hulu.

-It is mentioned early in the film that the main character has inherited this house from her mother.
-It is filled with elaborate wallpapers, furniture, and bric-a-brac that obviously predates the sixties, hinting that all of these items are also part of her inheritance and that these things are from previous generations.
-Her henpecked husband seems to live an uncomfortable existence and I think the fact that his day-today- experience is spent surrounded by nothing truly his own contributes to his downtrodden spirit.
+Early in the film, we learn that the main character has inherited their house from her mother.
+It is filled with elaborate wallpapers, ornate furniture, and bric-a-brac that obviously predates the sixties, hinting that all of these items are also part of her inheritance; that these things are from previous generations.
+Her henpecked husband seems to live an uncomfortable existence and I think the fact that his day-to-day experience is spent surrounded by nothing that is truly his own contributes to his downtrodden spirit.

 The ‘Daisy’ wallpaper seen in the parlor was designed in 1864.